MatthewGuile/hellopeter-cli/hellopeter_project/clean_hellopeter_cli/README.md

 - pandas: For data manipulation and CSV export
 - tqdm: For progress bars
 - backoff: For exponential backoff on API requests
-- python-dotenv: Included for potential future use with environment variables

 These dependencies are listed in the `requirements.txt` file and will be automatically installed when you install the package.